Which place is cheaper, Paris or Brussels?

 Known for shopping, Paris draws large crowds to its stores.
 Some of the best areas for shopping are Boulevard Haussmann and the Grands Boulevards, the Marais, and Avenue Montaigne and the Champs-Elysées.
 The city is iconic for its fashion scene and world class shopping venues.

-Paris is renowned for its Christmas activities.
-However, Brussels does not offer Christmas activities.
+Paris is renowned for its scenery and beauty.
+However, Brussels is not a destination known for its beauty.

 Paris is renowned for its family-friendly activities.
 Also, Brussels is still popular, but not quite as popular for its kid-friendly activities.